jeremythorne/jeremythorne.github.io/README.md

 This is a set of notes on trying to get headless OpenGL(ES?) rendering working on a rapsberry-pi.

+The original plan was to use python3 ModernGL to speed development, but this doesn't yet have support for creating a context without having a display or xserver running.

+So I switched to C code, and with the help of example code from elima on how to use linux DRM render nodes to create an EGL context, I now have simple code that successfully creates a glFramebuffer, performs a glClear and then uses glReadPixels to inspect the results.

+TODOs:
+* actually render some triangles
+* benchmark texture upload, rendering and read pixels performance
+* pull request for ModernGL to use render nodes

 Oldest comments at the top.